-On our January Great Cities program, you’ll travel throughout several of Europe’s most famous and illustrious cities, including Rome, Marseille, Paris, Amsterdam, and Prague.
+On our January Great Cities program, you’ll travel throughout several of Europe’s most famous and illustrious cities, including Rome, Aix-en-Provence, Paris, Amsterdam, and Prague.
 This three-week program explores each city’s historical art and literature.
 Expect to absorb an academic foundation about each location, and take a deep dive into the cities’ culture, literature, cinema, music, and art.
 You’ll attend lectures and study with distinguished, expert scholars and local guides.
 At the end of this seminar, you’ll have a better appreciation for how art and literature have shaped Europe and the people who live there.

 - GPA Requirement